 What causes low water pressure in shower?

 What Causes Low Water Pressure in the Shower? ...
-Shower low water pressure can be caused by many things ranging from blocked shower heads or accidentally turned shut-off valves to the more serious causes like blocked pipes or a leak somewhere in the line.
+Shower low water pressure can be caused by many things ranging from blocked electric shower heads or accidentally turned shut off valve to the more serious causes like blocked pipes or a leak somewhere in the line.
 Low water pressure can also be due to more than one problem

 Hopefully, this guide was just what you needed to try and solve your shower pressure issues.